Vanessa Valliere

 Vanessa Valliere creates original solo shows using elements of clown and puppetry.

 Vanessa tours nationally with her own work as a solo artist and in 2024 she was invited by Heather Henson’s Green Feather Foundation and the Puppet Slam Network to bring one of her slam pieces to Skupova Plzen, a puppet festival in the Czech Republic.
-She has performed in three National Puppet Slams and her work has also been selected for every Chicago International Puppet Theater Festival’s Nasty, Brutish and Short slam since the Festival’s inception in 2015.
-Vanessa teaches for the Festival and her devised solo puppetry/clown shows have toured with their Neighborhood and Living Room tours.
-Her production of LOOK!
-LOOK! is the result of her 2024/25 residency with The Festival.
+Her full length show, LOOK!
+LOOK! is the result of a 2024/25 residency with The Chicago International Puppet Theater Festival.
+A work-in-development version of LOOK!
+LOOK! premiered during the 2025 Festival and later that year the show had its official premier at Steppenwolf Theater's LookOut Series.
 LOOK!
 LOOK! was also made possible by an Independent Artist grant from DCASE.
+Vanessa has performed in three National Puppet Slams and her work has also been selected for every Chicago International Puppet Theater Festival’s Nasty, Brutish and Short slam since the Festival’s inception in 2015.
+Vanessa teaches for the Festival and her devised solo puppetry/clown shows have toured with their Neighborhood and Living Room tours.
+In 2026 she will be a Guest Co-Director of The Festival's "Chicago Puppet Lab" program, a puppet theater incubator and residency program that supports artists in bringing to life new works of puppet theater.

 In 2020, Vanessa was awarded a commission by Heather Henson's Handmade Puppet Dreams to create Gut Feelings, a short puppet film that she co-starred, devised, directed and edited at the height of the pandemic.
 The film screened at several film festivals, where it received awards in categories like "Best Comedy Short."
 It also appeared in the London Mime Festival and the Festival of Animated Objects in Calgary, Canada.